MicrosoftDocs/appcenter-docs/docs/quickstarts/android/getting-started.md

   ## Optional: Run app in Android Studio and read descriptions
-  The crashes and analytics services have to be linked to the app, see [crashes](crashes.md) and [analytics](analytics.md) tutorials, in order for the crashes and analytics buttons to send trackable data to App Center.
+  The crashes and analytics services must be linked to the app in order for the associated buttons to send trackable data to App Center.
+Go to the [crash quickstart](crashes.md) and [analytics quickstart](analytics.md) for further details.